 Navarino 1827 benin 1897 South Africa 1899-1900

 It is believed that the badge of HMNZS Philomel was designed in a mess deck on board the ship during the First World War.
 It is known to have been in existence in 1926/27.

 When the Royal New Zealand Navy began formalising its ships badges in the late 1940s, the design in use was not approved of, by either the Naval Board or the College of Heralds and alternatives were suggested.
 A spirited rearguard action by the Captain of Philomel eventually prevailed and the figure of Philomela holding a nightingale became the badge of the ship.
 A more persuasive argument was that by the time the discussions came about, the design had already been incorporated into many fixtures in the establishment.
 Although officially, if reluctantly sanctioned, the badge was not officially defined.
-Time obscured the designer’s aims and for a period in the mid 1960’s Philomela was sometimes depicted as a Maori woman and moves were made to have this officially recognized.
-Tradition prevailed and Philomela remains Greek.
+Time obscured the designer’s aims and for a period in the mid 1960’s Philomela was sometimes depicted as a Mᾱori woman and moves were made to have this officially recognised but this change didn’t happen and Philomela remains Greek.